Wealth: A Dangerous Blessing

 - Consider designing codified policies around how and where you travel to, who will work with your businesses and properties and what you require to maintain the lowest possible exposure to risk.

 - Consider if you are doing enough to minimize personal liability in the ways you spend time.
 Risky choices can lead to dangerous results.
-Being proactive and smart are essential to minimizing risk.
+Being proactive and smart is essential to minimizing risk.

 Insurance Coverage: Insurance coverage is so important and it can impact so many areas of your day to day life.
 You need coverage to protect your home, vehicles, businesses, personal life, liability and the list goes on.
 If you are seriously wealthy you should strongly consider something like an umbrella insurance policy.
 If something catastrophic happens it could provide a vital lifeline which allows you to protect your assets from evaporating quicker then you can say “Vini Vidi Vici”.